 Japan has an incredible range of ghosts and ghouls where the worst of all is the yurei and they are truly frightening!
 Yurei are the ghosts of women who died in the grip of intense emotions such as jealousy or despair.

-And then we look at all kinds of superstitions about people, places and things.
+And then we look at all kinds of superstitions and ghostly legends about people, places and things.
 Kyoto, where the ghoulish film Rashomon (Kurosawa directed masterpiece), has an amazing range of weird superstions and beliefs.

 Finally, this essay looks at the superstitions related to Japanese garden stones, which can only be moved if done correctly (often with a Shinto priest in attendance!).
 If not done right the stone's can cause mayhem for the lives of others, believe it or not!
 Learn more . . .